shahbajsingh/fraud-tracer-ipynb/README.md

-# signifyd-project
+# fraud-tracer-ipynb
-Python program to read a file of client transactions and trace purchase history for fraud.
+Jupyter Notebook `.ipynb` to read a file of client transactions and trace purchase history for fraud.

 This code can scale for much larger inputs with minimal refactoring.